bewest/xmonad-bewest-desktop/README.markdown

 least fixes things like Firefox menus, and probably lots of other stuff.
 You will also need to start panels and whatnot in your script.

-The more complicated version goes like this (untested): xsession uses a custom wrapper, called `gnome-session-xmonad` which gets --exit-with-session gnome-session-xmonad because of `Eval=gnome-session-xmonad`.
+The more complicated version goes like this: xsession uses a custom wrapper, called `gnome-session-xmonad` which gets --exit-with-session gnome-session-xmonad because of `Eval=gnome-session-xmonad`.
 This needs to create a gnome-session